-4. If an approver is to be recorded in the eSignature, prior to recording the approver in the eSignature, the Producer SHALL authenticate the person identified as the approver.
+If an approver is to be recorded in the eSignature, before recording the approver in the eSignature, the Producer SHALL authenticate the person identified as the approver.
 The approver SHALL NOT be recorded in the eSignature if they cannot be authenticated.

-Note: The software developer shall choose an appropriate method of authenticating the approver.
+Additional notesThe software developer shall choose an appropriate method of authenticating the approver.
 An example of a suitable method may be the validation of a local username and password.

-5. If an approver is to be recorded in the eSignature, the Producer SHALL have previously received an indication of the approver's approval of the contents of the clinical document.
+023733 Record approver's approval of the contents of the clinical document.
+If an approver is to be recorded in the eSignature, the Producer SHALL have previously received an indication of the approver's approval of the contents of the clinical document.
 If an authenticated person has not indicated their approval of the content of the clinical document, the approver SHALL NOT be recorded in the eSignature.

-Note: As an example, the Producer may render the clinical document and request the approver to select a user interface button to indicate their approval.
+Additional notes As an example, the producer may render the clinical document and request the approver to select a user interface button to indicate their approval.
 The date and time of their approval, and the approver's name and identifier, may be recorded in a log.
 Other methods of recording the act of approval may also be applied.